rails/webpacker/docs/troubleshooting.md

 Move any packages that related to Sass (e.g. `node-sass` or `sass-loader`) from `devDependencies` to `dependencies` in `package.json`.
 This is because webpacker is running on a production system with the Rails workflow to build the assets.
-Particurly on hosting providers that try to detect and do the right thing, like Heroku.
+Particularly on hosting providers that try to detect and do the right thing, like Heroku.

 However, if you get this on local development, or not during a deploy then you